-In late 2013, the County obtained investment management services from CIBC.
-Given the size of the investment portfolio at the time, as well as the pending increase in available funds from the sale of Haldimand County Hydro, staff determined it was prudent to utilize an external investment management team as the County did not have the in-house resources and expertise to manage such a large investment portfolio.
+In late 2013, Haldimand County obtained investment management services from CIBC.
+Given the size of the investment portfolio at the time, as well as the pending increase in available funds from the sale of Haldimand County Hydro, staff determined it was prudent to utilize an external Investment Management team as staff did not have the in-house resources and expertise to manage such a large investment portfolio.
 This allowed staff to deal directly with one broker and better manage cash flows and timing of transfers in and out of our investment portfolio.

-When the County received the proceeds from the sale of Haldimand Hydro, the available investment portfolio nearly doubled to over \$145 million.
-This precipitated a review of the County's portfolio mix, eligible investments and use of external fund managers.
-County staff met with several investment fund managers (current CIBC manager, Association of Municipalities Ontario (AMO)/Local Authority Services (LAS's) One Investment Program, TD Wealth Private Investment, BMO Nesbitt Burns, Raymond James and Meridian Credit Union) to review their product mix offerings and projected market returns.
-Both CIBC and the One Investment Program made formal presentations to the now formally established "Investment Committee".
+When Haldimand County received the proceeds from the sale of Haldimand Hydro, the available investment portfolio nearly doubled to over \$145 million.
+This precipitated a review of the investment portfolio mix, eligible investments and use of external fund managers.
+Staff met with several investment fund managers to review their product mix offerings and projected market returns.
+Of those managers, both CIBC and the One Investment Program made formal presentations to the now formally established "Investment Committee".
 Based on this review, available products and proposed portfolio mix, it was recommended to continue to utilize CIBC and to move to a more balanced investment mix, which included making investments into Principal Protected Notes (PPNs) - both Fixed Income and Equity.

-The recommended portfolio mix required the current Investment Policy to be updated and approved by Council in the spring of 2016.
+The recommended portfolio mix required the Investment Policy to be updated and approved by Council in the spring of 2016.
 The main revisions to the County's policy were as follows:

-- Authorized Investment Limits/Mix and Individual Issuer Limitations - Ability to Invest in the One Investment Program to allow for investment in Canadian Bonds and Equities - Provision for establishment of an Investment Income Stabilization Reserve - Establishment of an internal investment committee, consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and Treasurer - Requirement to report annual investment returns in comparison to selected benchmarks
+- Authorized Investment Limits/Mix and Individual Issuer Limitations - Ability to Invest in the One Investment Program to allow for investment in Canadian Bonds and Equities - Provision for establishment of an Investment Income Stabilization Reserve - Establishment of an internal Investment Committee, consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and Treasurer - Requirement to report annual investment returns in comparison to selected benchmarks